mikolajwojciuk/otomoto-scraper/README.md

 ```bash
 python src/main.py
 ```
-In order to scrap data on indivudial car make, go to [main.py](https://github.com/mikolajwojciuk/otomoto-scraper/blob/main/src/main.) and modify it according to Your needs, following provided instructions.
+If needed, You can also scrap data on individual car makers: see [main.py](https://github.com/mikolajwojciuk/otomoto-scraper/blob/main/src/main.py) and modify it according to Your needs, following provided instructions.
+**NOTE:** This process can take a long time, depending on number of cars available on website.
+Progress can be tracked in terminal.

 ### Uploading data to S3
 Demo app is designed to work with data stored in AWS S3 bucket.
 In order to upload data to S3, make sure it have been downloaded.
-You also have to create **.env** file, following the provided [template](https://github.com/mikolajwojciuk/otomoto-scraper/blob)
+You also have to create **.env** file, following the provided [template](https://github.com/mikolajwojciuk/otomoto-scraper/blob).
 Script for uploading data to S3 can be found [here](https://github.com/mikolajwojciuk/otomoto-scraper/blob/main/src/db_upload.py).
-When using it, make sure to provide correct bucket name in upload_to_db function.
+When using it, make sure to provide correct bucket name in **upload_to_db** function.

 ### Demo